jazzband/tablib/docs/development.rst

 Continuous Integration
 ----------------------

-Every commit made to the **develop** branch is automatically tested and inspected upon receipt with `Jenkins CI`_.
+Every commit made to the **develop** branch is automatically tested and inspected upon receipt by `Jenkins CI`_.
 If you have access to the main repository and broke the build, you will receive an email accordingly.

 Anyone may view the build status and history at any time.

     http://ci.kennethreitz.com/

 If you are trustworthy and plan to contribute to tablib on a regular basis, please contact `Kenneth Reitz`_ to get an account on the Jenkins Server.

 Additional reports will also be included here in the future, including :pep:`8` checks and stress reports for extremely large datasets.

 .. _`Jenkins CI`: http://jenkins-ci.org/
 .. _`Kenneth Reitz`: http://kennethreitz.com/contact-me/